 Visit the Ancient Templo Romano

-Suitably refreshed, head north towards the impressive Roman Temple which was discovered in the 1950’s.
-It’s eight imposing columns stand alone against the blue skies marking the Roman period in Córdoba’s history.
+From here, head to the impressive Roman Temple which was discovered in the 1950’s.
+It’s eight imposing columns stand alone against the blue skies marking the Roman period in Cordoba’s history.

 Cross the Puente Romano